ssbsukirat/medicine/Cardiology/Approach to Ventricular Arrythmias.md

 	- monomorphic or polymorphic VT may transition to VF
 - idiopathic ventricular arrhythmia generally refers to PVCs or VT that occurs in patients with a normal electrocardiogram (ECG), without structural heart disease, and not associated with an underlying genetic syndrome or risk of sudden death
 # Clinical
+- symptoms
+	- palpitations,
+	- dizziness,
+	- exercise intolerance,
+	- episodes of lightheadedness,
+	- syncope, or
+	- sudden cardiac arrest leading to sudden death if not resuscitated
 -